Body, heart & brain support

 2 DHA contributes to maintaining normal brain function with a daily intake of 250 mg DHA

 3 DHA supports normal vision with a daily intake of 250 mg DHA

 4 Vitamin D contributes to the maintenance of normal bones and the normal functioning of muscles

 What's it good for?

 Omega-3 fatty acids are polyunsaturated fats.
 EPA and DHA are known fatty acids from the omega-family.
-Among the most important food sources of these healthy omega-3 fatty acids are fatty fish, nuts, seeds, algae and algae.
+Among the most important food sources of these healthy omega-3 fatty acids are fatty fish, nuts, seeds & algae.
 Fatty fish rich in EPA and DHA are mackerel, salmon, herring and sardines.View research

 A typical western diet is rich in omega-6 fatty acids but poor in omega-3 fats.
 Fish oil supplements of the highest quality, purity and concentration are ideal to rebalance the disturbed omega balance.
 Strong Supplies Omega-3 restores the omega balance and is healthy for the heart, good for the brain, ideal for the eyes and strong for the bones and muscles.1,2,3,4View research

 Strong Supplies Omega-3 comes from sustainable fishing with respect for the environment and the fish species.
 Endangered fish species are never caught or used for the production of fish oil.
 With ecologically responsible purification techniques (cold extraction) Strong Supplies Omega-3 has an exceptionally high purity of more than 90% and this fish oil supplement is free of heavy metals, PCB's, dioxins and pesticides.View research